gmrrz/Rasp-Pi-Forensic-Duplicator/README.md

 ### Detect the evidence drive
 - Automatically detects when a USB drive is connected using udev
-- Example: lsblk will show /dev/sda or /dev/sdb
+- Example: lsblk will show /dev/sda or /dev/sdb (may vary)
 - Any plugged-in USB is immediately recognized as the evidence drive

 ### Block writes automatically